Veteran Educational Benefits Certification

 Any changes to a student's schedule, including both adding and dropping courses, must be reported to the Veterans Certification Office immediately as these changes may have a direct effect on benefits paid by the VA.
 Immediate notification of these changes can prevent over payments and thus prevent future problems with the VA.

-Any student with orders to report for active military duty may drop courses at any time during the term and receive a full refund.
+Any student with orders to report for active military duty may withdraw at any time during the term and receive a full refund.
 If sufficient course work has been accomplished and the instructor feels justified in granting credit for the course work completed, credit may be granted and no refund will be given.

 The Office of the Registrar will work with students on a case-by-case basis to determine the best course of action.
 Students called to active military duty generally have the following options:

-- Drop from some (but not all) courses at any point during the term without academic or financial penalty.
+- Partial withdrawal from some (but not all) courses at any point during the term without academic or financial penalty.
 Students who have completed a significant portion of their course work may be eligible to receive the grades earned in courses up to that point in time and/or request incomplete grades according to existing guidelines.
 Tuition would be refunded for withdrawn courses.

 A determination on which option is best for the student will depend on the student’s personal details, the time remaining in the term, the portion of coursework completed at the time of military activation, and the judgment of the instructors.
 Students called to active duty who want to drop courses or discuss other options, should bring a copy of their orders to the Veterans Certification Office, WH 21, and speak with a Veterans Certification Officer.